leptos-rs/leptos/examples/router/README.md

 # Leptos Router Example

-This example demonstrates how Leptos' router works
+This example demonstrates how Leptos' router for client side routing.

-## Run it
+## Build and Run it
 ```bash
 trunk serve --open
 ```